 This “middle ground” option is our personal favorite, giving us a variety of ways to dine each day.

 With this plan, each guest receives one table service credit, one quick service credit, and two snack credits for each night of their stay.
-(For those comparing, this Plan offers a table service credit in lieu of quick service credit each day from the above plan.)
-Each table service credit includes one entree (this includes buffets and family-style meals) at a table service restaurant and a beverage, as outlined above.
+(For those comparing, this Plan offers one table service credit in lieu of one quick service credit each day from the above plan.)
+Each table service credit includes one entree (this includes buffets and family-style meals) at a table service restaurant and a dessert and beverage, as outlined above.

 Cost (including tax): $75.49 for adults (ages 10+), $25.75 for children (ages 3-9)